Skip to main content

 The key to overcoming these obstacles is working collectively to provide proactive, targeted outreach to older populations.
 This outreach can happen within the community—from health care providers, area agencies on aging, religious organizations, and others.
 The internet and social media platforms like Facebook have also been found to be effective channels for communicating information on lesser-known benefits programs.

-One way we’re educating people about budget-boosting benefits is through BenefitsCheckUp.® With this free, easy-to-use tool, older adults and caregivers can browse more than 2,000 public and private benefits programs available in all 50 states and the District of Columbia.
+One way to do this is through BenefitsCheckUp.® With this free, easy-to-use tool, older adults and caregivers can browse more than 2,000 public and private benefits programs available in all 50 states and the District of Columbia.
 They can also find out how to apply for benefits—and even get help with the application process.

 “By telling our patients, families, clients, and community members that help is out there, we can connect more deserving older adults with the benefits they need to worry less and age better,” said Josh Hodges, NCOA's Chief Customer Officer.